Robust Modality-incomplete Anomaly Detection: A Modality-instructive Framework with Benchmark: RADAR

-$\textbf{Repository-based Anomaly Detection.}$ Subsequently, we opt to employ multiple repositories to house features, aligning with prevalent practices in advanced IAD methodologies in recent years.
-The 3D point cloud features, 2D RGB image features, and modality fusion features will be stored in repository $R_{pc}$, $R_{rgb}$, and $R_{fs}$ respectively.
-These repositories facilitate hybrid anomaly detection decisions, with each repository capable of generating predicted anomaly scores and segmentation maps.
-The initial hybrid results exported from the repositories can be depicted as
+$\textbf{Repository-based Anomaly Detection.}$ Subsequently, we use multiple repositories to store features.
+The 3D point cloud features, 2D RGB image features, and modality fusion features will be stored in repositories $R_{pc}$, $R_{rgb}$, and $R_{fs}$ respectively.
+Each repository is capable of generating predicted anomaly scores and segmentation maps.
+Mahalanobis Distance Matrix (MDM) is used to predict the final anomaly score $\tau$ and OCSVM is used to predict the final segmentation map $Seg_m$: